comphist/cora/doc/mkdocs/docs/admin-projects.md

   [see below for details](#setting-an-import-script).

 + **User associations**: Select all users that should have access to this project.
-There is currently no fine-grained rights management &mdash; anyone with access to a project has read/write access to all files contained within.
+There is currently no fine-grained rights management --- anyone with access to a project has read/write access to all files contained within.

 + **Default tagset associations**: Select all tagsets to be linked to new